 Knight Templar: The Squid Knight in the second game.
 He's working for the bad guys, but only because he believes you to be evil, and wants to use the powers granted to him by the society to bring about world peace.

-Kung-Fu Proof Mook: Ghosts almost literally so—they're invulnerable to physical attacks, unless you have a Holy Talisman equipped or use Holy Water.
+Kung-Fu Proof Mook: Ghosts and Mists almost literally so—they're invulnerable to physical attacks, unless your attacking Denpa has the "Ghostbuster" skill or is under the effects of Holy Water.

 Leaked Experience: Denpa Men who stay behind will gain experience and level up alongside your active party.